 Training in Diverse Environments and Treating a Diverse Population

 Cooper residents benefit from training in a variety of different settings and by treating a diverse patient population.
 Each setting brings unique challenges and unique training opportunities.
-For example, Cooper’s Emergency Department (ED) in Camden has an annual census of approximately 80,000 patients, of which over 20 percent are pediatric patients.
-Over 20 percent of our patients are triaged with a high acuity level and approximately 25 percent are admitted to the hospital, making Cooper ED acuity high relative to other sites.
-To meet the demands of increasing patient volume, Cooper has expanded the size of its ED and now has a 42 bed, state-of-the-art facility.
+For example, Cooper’s Emergency Department (ED) in Camden has an annual census of approximately 80,000 patients, of which more than 20% are pediatric patients.
+More than 20% of our patients are triaged with a high acuity level and approximately 25% are admitted to the hospital, making Cooper ED acuity high relative to other sites.
+To meet the demands of increasing patient volume, Cooper has expanded the size of its ED and now has a 42-bed, state-of-the-art facility.

 With a large Hispanic population in the City of Camden, Cooper offers residents exposure to a culturally diverse patient population during residency.
 In addition to serving a large inner-city patient population, Cooper residents also care for many of the patients from the surrounding suburbs seeking care in the Cooper ED.
 This patient mix provides residents tremendous learning opportunities from the diverse pathology they encounter on a daily basis.